eeholmes/SimpleSQLliteApp/README.md

 # SimpleSQLliteApp

 This is a super simple app that shows how to link a SQLlite database to a shiny app.
 SQLlite is installed on shinyapps.io so if you use that to deliver apps, then you are set.

+## How to run the app

+Install the sqldf package.
+That'll install SQLlite.
+You do not have to install anything else for the database part.
+Install the shiny package.
+The app uses also uses ggplot2 and stargazer packages, so install those too.

+Save the 2 files somewhere and set your working directory to whatever directory those files are in.
+Open up `app.R` in RStudio.
+You should see a **Run App** link at the top of the file.
+Click that and it should run.

+## Sharing a shiny app with other people

+You can use RStudio's https://www.shinyapps.io/ service for free.
+Make an account.
+Then click on Dashboard and it'll walk you through how to connect your account to RStudio.

-Why use a database?
-Because whatever you have is really huge and you do want to load that into your R session.
+## Why use a database?

+Because your dataset  is really huge and you do want to load that into your R session.
 In my simple tests, querying a SQLlite database was not slower than having the whole dataset in memory.